 Trimacare pregnancy multivitamin provides a convenient and trimester-specific solution for easy digestion.
-The bowel regulator present in Trimacare 3 prenatal pill prevents pregnant women from constipation.
+The bowel regulator present in the Trimacare 3 prenatal pill safeguards pregnant women from constipation.

 CAUSES OF CONSTIPATION DURING PREGNANCY

-- Lack of Physical Activity – Inactivity increases constipation risk.
-Exercise, such as walking and swimming, stimulates bowels and can be done three times a week for 20-30 minutes.
+- Lack of Physical Activity – Inactivity increases the risk of constipation.
+Exercise, such as walking and swimming, stimulates the bowels and can be done thrice a week for 20-30 minutes.

 - Taking insufficient fluids – Consuming ample fluids, especially with increased fibre intake, is crucial for softer stools and waste elimination.
 Pregnant women may experience dehydration due to insufficient water intake and morning sickness, which can result in constipation.

-- Changes in Diet- Consuming a diet low in fibre-rich foods can lead to constipation, especially in pregnant women who may experience changes in taste and preferences.
+- Changes in Diet- Taking a diet not rich in fibre rich foods can lead to constipation, especially in pregnant women who may experience changes in taste and preferences.

 - Iron Supplements: Pregnant women frequently use iron supplements to prevent anaemia, but they may experience constipation during pregnancy as a side effect.